Vinifera-Developers/Vinifera/docs/New-Features-and-Enhancements.md

 ReloadRate=     ; float, the rate that this aircraft will reload its ammo when docked with a helipad.
 Defaults to [General]->ReloadRate.
 ```

+### Helipad Docking
+- Aircraft can now click on Helipad that are occupied or about to be occupied by other aircraft, which reassigns them to a different free Helipad, or near the existing Helipad if no free Helipads exist.

 ## Animations

 ### Additional Animation Spawning